 Every member of the school team is responsible for your child’s wellbeing.
 Confidentiality is tightly observed and information is on a "need to know" basis.

-The Head Teacher is the Child Protection Officer and Mrs Johnson is the Deputy CP Officer.
+The Head Teacher is the Child Protection Officer and Mrs Nunn is the Deputy CP Officer.
 The school has a pastoral system of flagging up children’s welfare which allows staff to be aware where support is needed and specific plans to be put in place as needed.
 Your first contact is the Class Teacher, who informs the Head Teacher, but you may wish to contact the Head Teacher directly.

 We are able to access Relate Counselling and connect with other outside agencies to provide support.